 - (a) Minimum Size.
-In order to be eligible for PUD rezoning, the proposed area shall consist of a minimum of ten (10) acres except in the case of a two-family dwelling project for which the minimum area requirement shall be one (1) acre. - (b) Conditions for Consideration and Approval.
-A proposed Planned Unit development must demonstrate the following: - 1.
-The Planned Unit Development will result in a recognizable and substantial benefit to the ultimate users of the project and to the Township in general where such benefit would otherwise be unfeasible or unlikely to be achieved. - 2.
-In relation to underlying zoning, the proposed type and density of use shall not result in a material increase in the need for public services, facilities, and utilities, and shall not place a material burden upon the subject or surrounding land or property owners and occupants or the natural environment. - 3.
-The proposed development shall be compatible with the Master Plan of the Township and shall be consistent with the intent and spirit of this Ordinance. - 4.
-In relation to underlying zoning, the proposed development shall not result in an unreasonable negative economic impact upon surrounding properties. - 5.
-The proposed development shall contain at least as much green area and usable open space as would otherwise be required by this Ordinance with respect to the most dominant use in the development. - 6.
+In order to be eligible for PUD rezoning, the proposed area shall consist of a minimum of ten (10) acres for single family or two (2) family developments, five (5) acres for multiple family developments, and one (1) acre for commercial or industrial developments. - (b) Conditions for Consideration and Approval.
+A proposed PUD must demonstrate the following characteristics. - 1.
+The PUD shall result in a recognizable and substantial benefit to the ultimate users of the project and to the Township in general, which benefit would otherwise be unfeasible or unlikely to be achieved without the PUD. - 2.
+In relation to the underlying zoning district before the property is rezoned for the PUD, the proposed type and density of use in the PUD shall not result in a material increase in the need for public services, facilities, or utilities, beyond capacity, and shall not place an inappropriate burden upon the subject land or its owners or occupants, or the surrounding land or its owners or occupants. - 3.
+The proposed development shall be compatible with the Master Plan and shall be consistent with the intent and spirit of this Ordinance. - 4.
+In relation to the underlying zoning district before the property is rezoned for the PUD, the proposed development shall not result in an unreasonable negative economic impact upon surrounding properties. - 5.
+The proposed development shall contain at least as much green area and usable open space as would otherwise be required by this Ordinance with respect to the most prevalent or dominant use in the development. - 6.
 The proposed development shall be under single ownership or control such that there is a single person or entity having responsibility for completing the project in conformity with this Ordinance.
 This provision shall not prohibit a transfer of ownership or control upon due notice to the Township Clerk.

 SECTION 14.04.
-PUD DEVELOPMENT STANDARDS.
+RESIDENTIAL PUD DEVELOPMENT STANDARDS.

 (a) Density.
 In each case, the maximum number of dwelling units and development density allowed within a PUD project shall be determined by the Township Board after review by the Planning Commission.
-Such determination shall be consistent with the Township's Master Plan, the standards contained in this ordinance, and the impact such density would have upon the water supply and sewer service, storm drainage, road capacity, traffic, parks and recreation, fire and police services, schools, character of the area, and any planned public and private improvements in the area.
-However, in no case shall the density of dwelling units or other uses be increased by more than the density which would be permitted on the subject property based on the 'Land Use Recommendations' found in the Township's Master Plan.
+Such determination shall be consistent with the Master Plan, the standards contained in this Ordinance, and the impact such density would have upon the water supply and sanitary sewer service, storm drainage, road capacity, traffic, parks and recreation, fire and police services, schools, character of the area, and any planned public and private improvements in the area.
+However, in no case shall the density of dwelling units or other uses exceed the base density as established in this Section.